 3. Develop airtight worker guidelines to keep expectations crystal clear

 Avoiding confusion, again, ties into having strong communication skills.
-Each time you bring a new worker to the team, they should receive a copy of your worker guidelines.
+Each time you bring a new worker on, they should receive a copy of your worker guidelines.
 If you have not yet developed your company’s worker guidelines, then you certainly shouldn’t be hiring anyone.
 Developing worker guidelines after the fact would be a mistake on par with trying to start a business without a business plan.
 You can save yourself a lot of headaches by keeping your expectations clear right from the get-go.

-Worker guidelines should be designed to cover all your bases in terms of what you expect from your workers, and what they can expect from you.
+Worker guidelines should be designed to cover all your bases in terms of what you expect from workers, and what they can expect from you.
 Your guidelines are the stencils that guide worker interactions.
-With them, you can avoid the types of miscommunications that lead to disputes that can only be resolved with lawyers.
+With them, you can avoid the types of miscommunication that lead to disputes that can only be resolved with lawyers.

 4. Embrace cultural diversity

 When’s the last time you spent Christmas at the office?
 How did that feel?
 It probably didn’t feel very good, working instead of spending the holidays with your family.

 When your company crosses oceans and you grow to include workers in other cultures, you will need to be aware of the fact that, while not all of them celebrate Christmas, they might need time off to celebrate a different holiday — maybe even one you’ve never heard of.
 You should be respectful of the varying cultural norms and values of every worker.
 Doing so communicates that you value them, and that gives the best professionals incentive to stick around.

 This isn’t just limited to holidays, either.
 For example, followers of Islam may be called to prayer five times a day.
 As a leader, you must expect this and learn to embrace the many differences you will encounter.
 It will set your company apart and encourage talent from all walks of life to work with you.

 After all, if you can’t work across cultural divides, you probably have no business attempting to scale your business globally in the first place.